Suliasi Vunivalu

-Suliasi Bainiua Vunivalu (born 27 November 1995) is a professional rugby union footballer who plays for the Queensland Reds in the Super Rugby and the Australian national team.
+Suliasi Bainiua Vunivalu (born 27 November 1995) is a professional rugby union footballer who plays for French club La Rochelle.
+He previously played for the Queensland Reds in Super Rugby and the Australian national team.
 His regular playing position is wing.

-Vunivalu previously played professional rugby league for the Melbourne Storm in the NRL, and Fiji at international level.
+Vunivalu began his career playing professional rugby league for the Melbourne Storm in the NRL, and Fiji at international level.
 He is a dual NRL premiership winning player of 2020 and 2017.

 Early life

 Vunivalu was born in Suva, Fiji, and grew up in the province of Bua and was educated at Nehru Memorial Primary School and later continued his studies at Lelean Memorial School.
 Vunivalu then moved to Auckland, New Zealand, at the age of 16 and played rugby union for Saint Kentigern College.
 When Vunivalu turned 17, he made the Blues development team after impressing in schoolboy rugby.
 He was then signed by the Melbourne Storm at 18 years old.